 Infection of the host cell with TBEV begins with the binding of the virus to a cell receptor (Figure 6), which has not yet been unequivocally identified.
 Interaction of the viral particle with cellular receptors is mediated by viral E glycoprotein.
 Kopecký et al. identified 2 polypeptides of 35 and 18 kDa as putative vertebrate receptors for TBEV using a viroblot technique with anti-idiotypic monoclonal antibodies directed against antibodies that neutralize the infectivity of TBEV.
 However, the anti-idiotypic monoclonal antibodies did not bind effectively to tick cells, implying that different receptors are used by vertebrate and invertebrate cells for the binding of TBEV.
-T-cell immunoglobulin and mucin domain 1 (TIM-1) was found to act as another cellular entry factor for TBEV.
 It remains unclear whether TBEV uses single or multiple receptors on susceptible cells.
-Involvement of highly conserved glycosaminoglycans, such as heparan sulphate, during attachment and entry of flaviviruses has been suggested, but it seems likely that other host-cell receptor(s) can also mediate entry of TBEV into the host cells.
-Apparently, just the ability to use multiple receptors could be responsible for the very wide host range of flaviviruses, which replicate in arthropods and in a broad range of vertebrates.
+Involvement of highly conserved glycosaminoglycans, such